Intern at Motiv Space Systems

 Mars 2020 Robotic Arm Intern

-Mars 2020 is a NASA JPL mars rover that is part of the search for extraterrestrial life.
+Mars 2020 (now Mars Perseverance) is a NASA JPL mars rover that is part of the search for extraterrestrial life and planetary exploration.
 As an intern I joined the Mars 2020 Robotic Arm engineering team, and participated in various aspects of design, integration, and test.

 stow/unstow life test

 I was given full responsibility for the test design, SolidWorks CAD, EGSE design, test execution, data analysis, reporting, and presentation for the stow/unstow launch lock components on the JPL Mars 2020 robotic arm.
-The results of my effort are shown above.
-The test was successful, and the RA meets JPL requirements.
-Much of my work at Motiv is proprietary and cannot be displayed on this website, but I would be happy to answer questions about my technical work.
+The test was successful, and the RA met JPL requirements.

 Additional projects